 - Support certificates from strings.
 We do not distribute certificate files on worker machines, they fetch it from the database when needed.
 This approach simplifies deployment, upgrades and maintenance.

 - Keep connections persistent.
 An SSL handshaking round is slow.
 Once connection is established, it should remain open for at least few minutes, waiting for the next batch.

 - Support enhanced format.
 Apple developers have designed a notoriously bad push protocol.
 They have upgraded it to enhanced version, which makes it possible to detect which messages in the batch have failed.

 - Clean pythonic API.
 No need for lots of classes, long lists of exceptions etc.

 - Do not hard-code validation, let APNs fail.
 This decision makes library a little bit more future proof.

+- First simple implementation, hardwired with raw sockets and pyOpenSSL.
 It does not work in gevent or any other green environment.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.